ham2k/polo.ham2k.com/content/en/_index.md

 {{% blocks/section color="dark" type="row" %}}

-{{% blocks/feature icon="fab fa-discord" title="Join our Community!" %}}
+{{% blocks/feature icon="fas fa-comments" title="Join our Community!" %}}

-Our [Discord Server](https://discord.gg/c4Th9QkByJ) is where you can chat with the developers and other users, report issues, get help, and more.
+Our [Forums](https://forums.ham2k.com/) is where you can report issues, get help, suggest ideas and more, and our [Discord Server](https://discord.gg/c4Th9QkByJ) is where you can chat with the developers and other users.

 {{% /blocks/feature %}}